 The reality is that some organic content will click with your audience right away, and some other won't.
 Focus on the organic content that resonates best with your audience because these posts make the best candidates for social ads.

 Social media advertising is not easy.
 It's a challenging process that requires a lot of research and trial and error time of situations until you find what works best for you.

-One of the best practices is to test several ad formats with small audiences and see which ones perform better.
+One of the best practices is to test several social media ad formats with small audiences and see which ones perform better.

-Measure your ads results and report on them
+Measure your social media ads results and report on them

 Tracking the results of your social ads and constantly reporting on them is just as important as knowing your business goals.